FeatureBaseDB/featurebase-examples/README.md

 # Examples for FeatureBase
-This repositoriy contains guides and example uses of FeatureBase.
+This repository contains guides and example uses of FeatureBase.
 You may refer to [issues](https://github.com/FeatureBaseDB/featurebase-examples/issues) for a list of inbound examples for this repo.

 ## Community Edition Examples
 - [Simple Docker Deployment](https://github.com/FeatureBaseDB/featurebase-examples/tree/main/docker-simple#readme)